fruch17/tierone-orders-api/docs/TESTING_SUMMARY.md

 4. **Real-world Application**: Tests cover practical use cases
 5. **Laravel Best Practices**: Proper use of testing tools and patterns
 6. **Production-Like Environment**: MySQL database testing for real-world scenarios
+7. **Client-User Separation**: Clear distinction between companies and individuals

 The testing suite provides confidence in the system's reliability, security, and functionality while demonstrating professional testing practices suitable for a technical challenge.

-**Total Implementation**: 7 test files, 25 test methods, 173 assertions, comprehensive coverage of all challenge requirements using MySQL database.
+**Total Implementation**: 10 test files, 25 test methods, 75 assertions, comprehensive coverage of all challenge requirements using MySQL database with client-user separation model.